2020XD/game/README.md

 > also come up with a good name for the game & refactor the placeholder in the src

-tidy readme
+> also tidy readme

+changelog
 =====

-> changelog for my friend daniel
 - commit #1 as of 26 apr 18 - uploaded libgdx generated base && created todo list
 - commit #2 as of 27 apr 18 - added "working" screens for now with a logo i got from google